QuantEcon/lecture-python-programming.myst/source/rst/getting_started.md

 The two modes are

 1. Edit mode
-    * Indicated by a green border around one cell, plus a blinking curso
+    * Indicated by a green border around one cell, plus a blinking cursor
     * Whatever you type appears as is in that cell
 1. Command mode
-    * The green border is replaced by a grey (or grey and blue) borde
+    * The green border is replaced by a grey (or grey and blue) border
     * Keystrokes are interpreted as commands --- for example, typing b adds a new cell below  the current one

 To switch to